avaneev/biteopt/README.md

 "living space".

-BiteOpt uses several methods to generate new solutions, each method taking various information from various parallel populations.
+BiteOpt uses several methods to generate new solutions, each method taking various information from various internal populations.
 These methods are used in a probabilistic manner without any predefined preference.

 BiteOptDeep implements evolutionary method which can be seen in society and